 - Working board.
 The board members of this type of board are also employees of the organization.
 Simply put, they not only provide directions for the organization’s strategy and policies, but are also responsible for their actual implementation.

 - Managing board.
-This governance model implies that board members are responsible for the decision-making and also manage the organization’s day-to-day operations.
+This board governance model implies that board members are responsible for the decision-making and also manage the organization’s day-to-day operations.

 - Cortex board.
 This governance model focuses on the value the company brings to the community.
 The board members’ responsibilities under such a model include defining standards and expectations for boardroom performance to meet the company’s objectives.